National Tours: Which Productions Are Cancelled?

 HAMILTON

 Productions in Los Angeles and San Francisco are on hiatus.
-Two national tours in Toronto and Miami are currently playing as scheduled.
+One national tour in Toronto is playing as scheduled.
+The 2nd tour is on hiatus through March 29th.

 HARRY POTTER AND THE CURSED CHILD